 The RPM Index also applies a daily risk control designed to help minimize the impact of rapid up or down movements in the asset classes.
 Allocations can be made daily between the monthly allocation described above and a cash account which may help further reduce risk.

 Designed to Provide Consistent Returns Throughout Market Cycles

-Over the last 14 years, the RPM Index would have produced 22%* higher returns than the S&P 500® Price Index with only one-third of the volatility, as demonstrated by the relatively consistent movement of the green line below.
+Over the last 14 years, the RPM Index would have produced 3.38%* higher returns than the S&P 500® Price Index with less than one-third of the volatility, as demonstrated by the relatively consistent movement of the green line below.

 *Hypothetical Assumptions: $100 invested in the Merrill Lynch RPM Index™ and the S&P 500® Price Index from 3/28/02 to 12/31/17.
 The RPM Index was established on 3/1/16.
 Performance shown before this date for the RPM Index is back-tested by applying the index strategy, which was designed with the benefit of hindsight, to historical financial data.
 Back-tested performance is hypothetical and has been provided for informational purposes only.
 The S&P 500® Price Index results are actual performance for the full period.
 Past performance is not indicative of nor does it guarantee future performance.
 The foregoing performance information does not include any relevant costs and fees associated with the BCA Elevate or any other financial product linked to the Merrill Lynch RPM Index or S&P 500® Price Index.
 For more information on BCA Elevate and performance with the RPM Index, ask your insurance professional for an illustration.